arf20/arftransfer/PROTOCOL.md

 Returns: 0x00 NS
 ### 3.2.
 0x01 LS - Directory Listing
 No arguments.
-Returns: 0x01 LSD or 0x05 EACCESS on error
+Returns: 0x01 LSD or 0x05 EACCESS on error.
 ### 3.3.
 0x02 CD - Change Directory
 Text argument: The name or path of a directory
-Returns: 0x02 ACK on success, or 0x03 ENODIR, 0x05 EACCESS or 0x06 ESYS on error
+Returns: 0x02 ACK on success, or 0x03 ENODIR, 0x05 EACCESS or 0x06 ESYS on error.
 ### 3.4.
 0x03 GET - Get File
 Text argument: The name or path of file to get
-Returns: 0x02 ACK on success, or 0x04 NOFILE, 0x05 EACCESS or 0x06 ESYS on error The client should now receive 0x02 DATA blocks from server
+Returns: 0x02 ACK on success, or 0x04 NOFILE, 0x05 EACCESS or 0x06 ESYS on error.
+The client should now receive 0x02 DATA blocks from server.
 ### 3.4.
 0x04 PUT - Put File
 Text argument: The name or path of file to put
-Returns: 0x02 ACK on success, or 0x05 EACCESS or 0x06 ESYS on error The client should now transmit 0x02 DATA blocks to server
+Returns: 0x02 ACK on success, or 0x05 EACCESS or 0x06 ESYS on error The client should now transmit 0x02 DATA blocks to server.
+### 3.5.
+0x05 ENCRYPT - Begin TLS Encryption
+No arguments.
+Triggers TLS handshake.
+Result: The server accept()s a TLS handshake.
+Inmediately followed by a TLS connect() by the client.

 ## 4. Status
 From server